antonlogvinenko/jacket/README.md

     * macro depending on a function depending on a macro and alike scenarios - jacket-54

-    * macro system - remove "defmacro f" as "define f (lambda...", add Token info, don't add Token. after expansion - should I (october, 27 2013) - jacket-55
+    * macro system - remove "defmacro f" as "define f (lambda...", add Token info, don't add Token. after expansion - should I (october, 27 2013)?
-* Web UI in ClojureScript
+* Tail recursion support
 * eval, REPL
-* Tail recursion support
+* Web UI in ClojureScript
-* Some performance testing
+* A bit of performance testing
 * Small bugfixes, using more protocols between modules, building project report